 What is cross-device tracking and why is it important?

 Cross-device tracking collects and combines user behavior data across multiple devices, like desktop computers, laptops, tablets, mobile phones, smartwatches, and smart TVs.
-The goal of cross-device tracking is to create a full picture of a user’s journey as they switch between devices.
+The goal of cross-device tracking is to create a as they switch between devices.
 You do this by linking the multitude of cross-device activities to the right user.

 The average person switches between devices and platforms countless times a day.
 For example, a user first comes across an ad on TV, then sees a related Instagram ad on their phone, and finally uses their laptop to make the purchase.
 Without cross-device technology, all these activities would be counted as unique, separate visits not tied back to the same customer—which would result in an incomplete view of how and when the customer converted.